tandero/tandero.github.io/content/now.md

 I'm finishing my PhD at the University of Toronto.
 I had been aiming to graduate August 2020, but COVID has delayed me.

 I study meta-awareness and attention for my primary PhD work.
 See my [about page](../about) for more on that.
 I also study [psychedelic microdosing](https://psychedelicscience.ca) and published some of the first research on the topic.
-We are submitting a Clinical Trial Application to Health Canada to run research on microdosing psilocybin.
-I consult for [Cybin](https://cybin.com), a biotech company focused on psychedelics therapeutics.
+I helped co-found the [Psychedelic Studies Research Program](https://www.utm.utoronto.ca/psychedelics/)at the University of Toronto and we submitted a Clinical Trial Application to Health Canada to run research on microdosing psilocybin.

 I did [a podcast](https://anchor.fm/tick-talk/episodes/Thomas-Anderson-Meditation--Science-and-Psychedelics-ea20jm) in December 2019 where I talk about microdosing and meditation, another area of my research.